-- A control of a prosthetic arm must attain industrial levels of quality in grip performance.
+- Control of a prosthetic arm must attain industrial levels of quality in grip performance [link].

 Grip geometry and forward reliability

 - Grip geometry must allow for realistically plannable grips [link].
 Hands are less ideal than grippers or split hooks [link].

 - Load testing and failure testing has easily to be as rough as you can think.
-An elderly lady even asked a presentor of a Michelangelo Hand by Otto Bock whether one could do push-ups on that prosthetic hand, a while ago.
+An elderly lady even asked a presenter of a Michelangelo Hand by Otto Bock whether one could do push-ups on that prosthetic hand, a while ago [link].
 The man tried to dodge the question at first but the answer is clearly no. So, there.